LeonardoSouzaBento/supermercado-do-bom/README.md

 # supermercado-do-bom
-Cópia do respositorio original do site de supermercado
+Cópia do respositório original do site supermercadodobom